 ENETS Annual Conferences

-The 8th Annual ENETS Conference for the Diagnosis and Treatment of Neuroendocrine Tumor Disease will be held 9-11 March 2011, in Lisbon, Portugal.
+The 8th Annual ENETS Conference for the Diagnosis and Treatment of Neuroendocrine Tumor Disease was held 9-11 March 2011, in Lisbon, Portugal.
+The conference set a record in terms of the number of participants - 1,660 - and also the number of abstracts received: 172.
+To see the complete conference program, please click here.

 The 7th Annual ENETS Conference for the Diagnosis and Treatment of Neuroendocrine Tumor Disease was held 11-12 March 2010 in Berlin, Germany.
 The conference drew a record 1,300 participants and featured nearly 150 submitted abstracts.
 To view the conference program, please click here.
 This international conference was endorsed by the European Accreditation Council for Continuing Medical Education with 12 points.